 The ASU is effective for the annual period ending after December 15, 2016 and for annual and interim periods thereafter.
-Early adoption is permitted.

 Final Thoughts

 In conjunction with the above information, management may want to consider the decision flowchart in appendix A when navigating the going concern requirements.